History of supercomputing: The Cray era: mid-1970s and 1980s

 Four years after leaving CDC, Cray delivered the 80 MHz Cray-1 in 1976, and it became the most successful supercomputer in history.
 The Cray-1, which used integrated circuits with two gates per chip, was a vector processor.
-It introduced a number of innovations, such as chaining, in which scalar and vector registers generate interim results that can be used immediately, without additional memory references, which would reduce computational speed.
+It introduced a number of innovations, such as chaining, in which scalar and vector registers generate interim results that can be used immediately, without additional memory references which would otherwise reduce computational speed.
 The Cray X-MP (designed by Steve Chen) was released in 1982 as a 105 MHz shared-memory parallel vector processor with better chaining support and multiple memory pipelines.
-All three floating point pipelines on the X-MP could operate simultaneously.
+All three floating-point pipelines on the X-MP could operate simultaneously.
 By 1983 Cray and Control Data were supercomputer leaders; despite its lead in the overall computer market, IBM was unable to produce a profitable competitor.

 The Cray-2, released in 1985, was a four-processor liquid cooled computer totally immersed in a tank of Fluorinert, which bubbled as it operated.
 It reached 1.9 gigaflops and was the world's fastest supercomputer, and the first to break the gigaflop barrier.
 The Cray-2 was a totally new design.
 It did not use chaining and had a high memory latency, but used much pipelining and was ideal for problems that required large amounts of memory.
 The software costs in developing a supercomputer should not be underestimated, as evidenced by the fact that in the 1980s the cost for software development at Cray came to equal what was spent on hardware.
 That trend was partly responsible for a move away from the in-house, Cray Operating System to UNICOS based on Unix.

 The Cray Y-MP, also designed by Steve Chen, was released in 1988 as an improvement of the X-MP and could have eight vector processors at 167 MHz with a peak performance of 333 megaflops per processor.
 In the late 1980s, Cray's experiment on the use of gallium arsenide semiconductors in the Cray-3 did not succeed.
 Seymour Cray began to work on a massively parallel computer in the early 1990s, but died in a car accident in 1996 before it could be completed.
 Cray Research did, however, produce such computers.